SadPraetor/Demo.DbValuesChangeMonitoring/readme.md

 > One of the clients I worked for had a scenario where configuration settings were stored in database.
 Problem is reading configuration from database and reloading configuration values on change.

+## Startup
+Assume Aspire will take care of everything.
+Start AppHost project.
+Docker on standard port is required.
+Solution will download 2 images, one for MS SQL server, second for RabbitMQ.
+First startup might take a moment.
+Migration project is present, and will setup the database.

 ## Database value change monitoring

 ```mermaid